We found 9 providers with an interest in gastrointestinal problems and who accept Humana near Pearland, TX.

-Dr. Nadya Hasham-Jiwa's areas of specialization are adult oncology and medical oncology; she sees patients in Houston, TX.
-Her clinical interests include esophageal cancer, leukemia, and lung cancer.
+Dr. Nadya Hasham-Jiwa's specialties are adult oncology and medical oncology.
+She practices in Houston, TX and Pearland, TX.
+Areas of expertise for Dr. Hasham-Jiwa include esophageal cancer, leukemia, and lung cancer.
 She is professionally affiliated with Memorial Hermann Southeast Hospital.
-Dr. Hasham-Jiwa takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
-She is a graduate of the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+She studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Hasham-Jiwa accepts.

 Relevant Interests: , esophageal cancer, colorectal cancer